Mosasaur5526/paper-reading-repo/content/note/1reading/index.md

 [Backpropagating Linearly Improves Transferability of Adversarial Examples (arXiv 2012, NeurIPS 2020)](https://arxiv.org/abs/2012.03528)
 - Remove some nonlinear layers and fine-tune it, which yields higher adversarial transferability.
-- Propose linear back propagation inspired by the previous work of removing skip connections, and further boost transferability.
+- Propose linear back propagation (LinBP) inspired by the previous work of removing skip connections, and further boost transferability.
 - For the case of skip connection, add a coefficient according to the sparsity of the ReLU diagonal matrix to cater for its removal.

 [MMA Training: Direct Input Space Margin Maximization through Adversarial Training (arXiv 1812, ICLR 2020)](https://arxiv.org/abs/1812.02637)